 Teaching is simultaneously one of the hardest and one of the most rewarding jobs in the world.
 We often say that students make it worth it, but there's something else that can make or break your happiness as a teacher: your colleagues.

-In this article, “Research Shows Teacher Collaboration Helps Raise Student Achievement,” researcher Carrie Leana writes about the missing link in school reform: teacher collaboration.
-In her study of over 1,000 fourth and fifth grade teachers in New York City, Leana found that, “students showed higher gains in math achievement when their teachers reported frequent conversations with their peers that centered on math, and when there was a feeling of trust or closeness among teachers.”
+In this article, "Research Shows Teacher Collaboration Helps Raise Student Achievement," researcher Carrie Leana writes about the missing link in school reform: teacher collaboration.
+In her study of over 1,000 4th and 5th grade teachers in New York City, Leana found that, "students showed higher gains in math achievement when their teachers reported frequent conversations with their peers that centered on math, and when there was a feeling of trust or closeness among teachers."

 1. Build Relationships: Teaching is emotionally draining, and the best colleagues can be there for you in all types of situations.
 A student erupted in anger?
 Go next door at lunch time and get a hug.
 A student said a wildly funny thing in the middle of class?
 Pop your head into a colleague's classroom and let your laughter loose.